-We intend to pay a quarterly distribution of \$0.1725 per share to our stockholders commencing with the third quarter of 2005 (which begins on June 18, 2005).
-On an annualized basis, this distribution would be \$0.69 per share, representing an annualized distribution rate of approximately 6.0% based on the midpoint of the initial public offering price range of \$11.50 per share.
-We also intend to distribute our non-REIT earnings and profits, which we currently estimate to be approximately \$2.3 million, to eliminate any 2004 non-REIT earnings and profits, regardless of our 2005 REIT taxable income.
+We intend to pay a distribution of \$0.0326 per share to our stockholders of record as of June 17, 2005.
+Additionally, we intend to pay a full quarterly distribution of \$0.1725 per share to our stockholders of record at the end of the third quarter of 2005.
+Starting with the expected closing date of this offering, these two distributions represent, on an annualized basis, \$0.69 per share, or an annualized distribution rate of approximately 6.0% based on the assumed initial public offering price of \$11.50 per share.
+We expect that approximately 26.2% of our estimated initial annual distribution will represent a return of capital and that such initial annual distribution will represent 101.2% of our proforma cash available for distribution for the twelve month period ending March 24, 2006.
+Included in these distributions will be a distribution of our non-REIT earnings and profits, which we currently estimate to be approximately \$2.3 million, to eliminate any 2004 non-REIT earnings and profits in the last quarter of 2005 and pay such distribution before the close of 2005.